Majjhima Nikāya 94

 Naccagītavāditavisūkadassanā paṭivirato hoti.

-They avoid seeing shows of dancing, singing, and music .
+They refrain from seeing shows of dancing, singing, and music .

 Mālāgandhavilepanadhāraṇamaṇḍanavibhūsanaṭṭhānā paṭivirato hoti.

-They avoid beautifying and adorning themselves with garlands, perfumes, and makeup.
+They refrain from beautifying and adorning themselves with garlands, fragrance, and makeup.

 Uccāsayanamahāsayanā paṭivirato hoti.